swift-nav/labsat/README.md

 ## Development

-`labsat` has a shakefile/makefile to provide convience around building and testing:
+`labsat` has a shakefile/makefile to provide convenience around building and testing:

     # build the project's libraries, executables, and tests
     $ ./Shakefile.hs build-tests-error